Alexandria Waterfront Phase I Design Approved

 The construction began September 2014 and will continue into January 2015.
 Construction access to the site will be from Eisenhower Avenue.

 This work may require occasional short term eastbound lane closures of Eisenhower Avenue during non-rush hour periods.
-Additionally, the southern Eisenhower Avenue bike lane from adjacent to the water park to Bluestone Road will be closed Mondays through Fridays from approximately 7 AM to 5 PM.
-During this closure, the northern Eisenhower Avenue bike lane will remain open.
+Additionally, the southern Eisenhower Avenue shared use pedestrian and bicycle path from adjacent to the water park to Bluestone Road will be closed Mondays through Fridays from approximately 7 AM to 5 PM.
+During this closure, the northern Eisenhower Avenue shared use path will remain open.

 For further information, please contact the DPI Project Manager, David Fehr, P.E., at 703.746.4060, or at David.Fehr@alexandriava.gov .